Implementing a 'Friends' Service Using a Graph Database

 We looked at which product to choose based on the criteria below.

-- Is this a reliable product?
+1. Is this a reliable product?

-- Are there many references?
+2. Are there many references?

-- Is it easily accessible?
+3. Is it easily accessible?

-- Is the learning curve manageable?
+4. Is the learning curve manageable?

-- Is the cost reasonable?
+5. Is the price reasonable?

-- Is it easy to expand the infrastructure?
+6. Is it easy to expand the infrastructure?

-I figured that the learning curve would be the same regardless of which graph database I chose (4), and since Neo4j offers a Community edition, I thought it might be a good option depending on the architecture and circumstances (5).
+I figured that the learning curve would be the same regardless of which graph database I chose (4), and since Neo4j offers a Community edition, I thought it might be a good option depending on the architecture and specific circumstances (5).

 In terms of infrastructure scalability, cloud-based products like Microsoft Cosmos DB and AWS Neptune also seemed like good options.
 However, since Neo4j also offers cloud-based products and its enterprise version supports clustering, we determined that Neo4j was the best fit.